Is foster parenting a good fit for you?

 We provide a training program and home assessment for prospective foster parents.
 Throughout the training and the home assessment process, all individuals/couples will be assessed for their fit with the needs of the Loudoun children in foster care.
 Those who successfully complete the class and the home assessment process will be dually certified to foster and adopt.
 The process to become a foster parent includes:

-- Working with a foster family recruiter to discuss your interest in being a foster parent and the types of children who need foster families
+- Working with a foster family recruiter to discuss your interest in being a foster parent and the types of children who need foster families to ensure your family goals align with the goals of the child welfare team

 - Attending an information session to learn what foster parenting is "all about"